 4. Carpool.
 If you don’t know another family making use of the same camp, reach out to the camp staff to see if they’ll help to match you with someone, or at least put your business cards and note saying “Hey, wanna carpool from the [fill in the blank] area?” next to the sign-in sheet on day one.

 6. Keep everything else simple.
 While you’re managing this patchwork of childcare, you don’t really need to complicate your weeks even further with more evening activities than strictly necessary.
 Can your kid go on a hiatus from piano lessons or be in a soccer league that breaks for the summer?
 Your meal planning can go super simple, too.
-There’s no reason not to rely heavily on your barbecue for easy cooking with minimal cleanup.
+There’s no reason not to rely heavily on your barbecue that you recently brought through companies like Garden Site for easy cooking with minimal cleanup.
+And you can really go wrong with a family barbecue!
 No harm will come from some dinners where your only side dish is watermelon.
 Or grab a blanket, get takeout sandwiches and have an impromptu picnic meal instead.

 7. Plan your fun.
 When you’re handling all these summer-childcare logistics, it can quickly crowd out the stuff we love about the sunny season.
 Like the long hours of daylight that make those evening games of catch and delightful trips to the ice cream shop possible.
 Like going to the beach and taking in a summer festival.
 And like not buckling anyone into a car seat while they’re wearing a snowsuit.
 So get out your calendars, check the forecast and make some plans to get the most of your evenings and weekends.
 The promise of a fun outing to look forward to will make getting through the hectic week a little easier.